Coca-Cola Brand And Dividend Soak Up Syrupy Capital Gains

 If you measure MSVI’s seven-year average capital return on Coke at about 4.50% a year (based on 32% increase since initial purchase on October 4, 2010) and then add the approximate average 3% annual dividend yield, we realize a 7.5% average yearly total gain.
 However, our KO position is grossly underperforming the S&P 500's average annual total gain of about 17.5% during the same period.

 In hindsight, investing our Coke allocation directly in the S&P 500 over the past seven years would have beat our KO total return by about 10% a year on average.
 Once more, the reason we own Coke is defensive by nature.
-When the S&P 500 takes its unpredictable, yet customary cyclical market dive, Coke, its global brand and sustainable dividend will likely outperform any fixed income or cash hedging to a bear market S&P 500.
+When the S&P 500 takes its unpredictable, yet customary cyclical market dive, Coke, its global brand and the sustainable dividend will likely outperform any fixed income or cash hedging to a bear market S&P 500.

 If this were an upstart cola company, we would be selling in a heartbeat if we were foolish enough to buy such a speculative stock in the first place.